jpreardon/flickr-wp-upload/worklog.md

 ## 2019-02-16

+- Checking the HTTP status after the upload to make sure it was successful (201)
 - The image rotation issue is bugging me.
 Should try to solve that before moving on, otherwise, the media library will be a huge mess.
 - Automatically rotating the images in Wordpress doesn't seem to be an option.
 I tried this [plug-in](https://wordpress.org/plugins/fix-image-rotation/), but it caused the API calls to fail.
 Rotating it within Wordpress also seems to remove a fair amount of the EXIF data.
 That's not a huge deal, but it's slow and manual.
 - Installed [pillow](https://python-pillow.org/) in the virtual env.